Next Steps for Transfer Huskies

 Step 12: Complete POP 2.0.

 POP 2.0 is your post-Orientation program.
 You’ll complete it online at your own pace after you attend Orientation and prior to the start of the semester.
-We’ll email you a link to POP 2.0 after you attend Orientation.
+You can find POP 2.0 in your Next Steps Portal.
+We’ll email you a link to it after you attend Orientation.

 Step 13: Opt out of student health insurance (optional).

-Students who are enrolled in nine or more credit hours in DeKalb are automatically billed for the NIU student health insurance plan.
-If you have other health insurance that meets our requirements, you can waive or cancel our insurance during the waiver period.
+If you’re enrolled in nine or more credit hours in DeKalb, you’re automatically billed for our NIU student health insurance plan.
+If you have other health insurance that meets our requirements, you can waive or cancel our insurance during the opt-out period.

 Tech Help